frappe/erpnext_documentation/user/manual/en/using-erpnext/assignment.md

 ### Removing Assignment

-User will be able to remove assignment by clicking on "Closed" button in the document.
+Users will be able to remove assignments by clicking on the "Closed" button in the document.

 ![Assignment](/docs/assets/img/using-erpnext/using-assignment-5.png)

-Once assignment is set as completed, the corressponding ToDo will simultaneously be updated as 'Closed'.
+Once the assignment is set as completed, the corresponding ToDo will simultaneously be updated as 'Closed'.

 {next}